 - Enhances Flexibility: The technique aids in breaking down adhesions and scar tissue, improving the range of motion and flexibility.

-- Reduces Stress and Anxiety: Deep tissue massage stimulates the production of serotonin and dopamine, neurotransmitters that promote relaxation and reduce stress levels.
+- Reduces Stress and Anxiety: It stimulates the production of serotonin and dopamine, neurotransmitters that promote relaxation and reduce stress levels.

-- Supports Injury Rehabilitation: By increasing blood flow to affected areas, deep tissue massage accelerates healing and recovery from injuries.
+- Supports Injury Rehabilitation: By increasing blood flow to affected areas, it accelerates healing and recovery from injuries.

 Deep Tissue Massage vs. Swedish Massage